 Remarriage alone doesn’t entitle a parent to a modification of child support.
 According to New York common law, since it is the custodial parent’s primary duty to support the children of your previous marriage, the new spouse has no duty to support your children from a prior marriage or relationship.
 Conversely, where a noncustodial parent remarries and how has a second household income, their child support obligation does not increase, even where they have a significantly wealthier spouse.

-For more information, contact the Law Office of Dennis R. Vetrano, Jr., LLC and request a free consultation with our Dutchess County divorce attorney today.
+For more information, contact the Law Office of Dennis R. Vetrano, Jr., LLC and request a consultation with our Dutchess County divorce attorney today.